 Sourdough focaccia is particularly delicious in it’s own right, but it’s also a great alternative bread to make while commercial yeast is hard to get hold of, like it is at present.
+I adapted this from our head baker Chris Holister’s recipe to hopefully (!) make it foolproof for amateur home bakers like myself.

 You can substitute a strong white bread flour for the type 00 or ciabatta flour if you need to.